 Located at the end of the relic site is Khai Thanh Temple.
 This place worships Confucius’s parents.

-Previously, Khai Thanh Temple used to be a residential area with 150 rooms for students.
-In 1946, the French colonialists bombarded Khai Thanh Temple, the structure was completely destroyed.
-Later, the temple was built and preserved to this day.
+Previously, Khai Thanh Temple was a residential area with 150 rooms for students.
+In 1946, the French colonialists bombarded Khai Thanh Temple; the structure was completely destroyed.
+Later, the temple was rebuilt and preserved to this day.

 Dai Thanh Gate – Dai Bai Duong